kromych/dbg_breakpoint/README.md

 # Breakpoints when the debugger is attached

-Set breakpoints with the `breakpoint!()` macro on many target architectures and popular OSes like FreeBSD, macOS, iOS, Linux distro's, Windows.
-Break into the debugger with an easy `breakpoint_if_debugging()` call!
+Set breakpoints with the `breakpoint!()` macro on many target architectures and popular OSes like FreeBSD, macOS, iOS, Linux distro's, Windows without using the nightly toolchain.
+Break into the debugger with an easy `breakpoint_if_debugging()` call, too!

 Well, sure, but why?